redbadger/crux/docs/src/part-1/shell/web/leptos.md

 This section has not been updated to match the rest of the documentation and some parts may not match how Crux works any more.

-Bare with us while we update and use the [iOS](../ios/index.md) section as the template to follow.
+Bear with us while we update and use the [iOS](../ios/index.md) section as the template to follow.
 ```